angelicaCruz/SimpleBoardGame/README.md

 # SimpleBoardGame
-This project is an example usage of METool kit.
+This project is an example use of METool kit.

 **SCENARIO**
+- Module used: Collaboration and Live.
 - Two devices share the same scene and interact with a common object: the **Grid**.
 - Two devices stand for two players: Player A colors the blocks of the grid with blue while Player B uses color green to color the blocks.
 - At every turn, only one player can interact with the scene.
 This is where Collaboration module plays a big role.
 Thanks to its actions, devices and workstation are able to exchanges messages and are synced with each other.